viogp/cosmicwebSnap/get_environ/README.md

 # README #

+At the moment, we are able to get the environment for objects in snapshot 39 (MS-W7 simulation), given an ascii table with x,y,z coordinates.

+STEPS:

-**xyz2ascii.py** Output the x,y,z coordinates of galaxies into ascii file.
-The resulting tables should be copied to taurus.
-How??
+1. **xyz2ascii.py** Output the x,y,z coordinates of galaxies into ascii file.

+2. Copy to taurus the resulting ascii table (maybe use rsync?): scp [name] vgonzalez@taurus.ft.uam.es:/home2/vgonzalez/cosmicweb/gal_files/

+3. Run Wiguang's code with the script: vgonzalez@taurus.ft.uam.es:/home2/vgonzalez/cosmicweb/get_env.py

 ## Weiguang's code  ##

 **getE.py** reads a lits of x,y,z and gets the environment.
-This program can be found ??
+This is a copy of the module placed at taurus:

+/data1/users/weiguang/Violeta/get_environments/getE.py

+This code needs numpy, to install it locally:
+'''pip install --user numpy'''

 ## Particles ##